rnpm/rnpm/README.md

 First of all, every plugin is [just a function](https://github.com/rnpm/rnpm-plugin-link/blob/master/src/link.js#L81) which accepts `config` and `args` parameters.
 Every plugin consists of [public interface](https://github.com/rnpm/rnpm-plugin-link/blob/master/index.js) for CLI and [implementation intself](https://github.com/rnpm/rnpm-plugin-link/blob/master/src/link.js).

 We use **public interface** to make your plugins auto-pluggable and easy to use for end-users.
 Every public interface consists of `name`, `func` & `description` fields:
 - `name` - Name of the plugin.
 After plugin installation it'll be used as a command name.
-For instance plugin with following interface:
+For instance a plugin with the following interface:
   ```javascript
   module.exports = {
     func: require('./src/link'),